 - How would you assess the value of your archive?

-The case studies don't provide a blueprint for photographers to follow; rather, they are intended to highlight different approaches and help individual photographers think through the implications for their own practice of managing, and making public, their archives.
+The case studies don't provide the answers or a blueprint for photographers to follow; rather, they are intended to highlight different approaches and help individual photographers think through the implications for their own practice of managing, and making public, their archives.

 We will add more case studies as funds permit.
-Ultimately, we hope these will lead to some guidelines for photographers.
+Ultimately, we hope these will lead to some guidelines or a toolkit for photographers.

 Image right: Mark Power's studio